odota/core/_posts/_faq_what-are-terms.md

 }}}

-* We make no guarantees of avilabiliy for YASP, including for Cheese purchasers or subscribers.
+* We make no guarantees of availability  for YASP, including for Cheese purchasers or subscribers.
-* All sales are final and no refunds will be provided.
+* We are unable to provide refunds.
+All sales are final.